A Game-Theoretic Utility Network for Cooperative Multi-Agent Decisions in Adversarial Environments: Approach

+Like \textit{the master theorem} \cite{cormen2009introduction}, supposing each sub-game has the same size (strategies space), the GUT can be described as the running time of an approach that recursively divides a game $G(\xi)$ of size $\xi$ into $a$ sub-games, each of size $\xi/b,~a,b \in Z^+$.
+If $G(\xi)$ is the one-level game, the complexity obeys \cite{daskalakis2009complexity}.
+Then $G(\xi)$ has the following asymptotic bounds:

+It runs in $\mathop{O}(log_b^\xi)$ time on searching the specific strategy set, showing the scalability in the strategies space (game size).
+The scalability in terms of the number of agents depends on the particular communication graph in information sharing.

+Alg.~\ref{alg:DP} demonstrates a three-levels GUT for the specific game in the "explore domain" (Fig.~\ref{fig:overview}).
+More specifically, the first level defines the agent's high-level strategies: \textit{Attack} and \textit{Defend}, which are represented as \textit{Triangle} and \textit{Regular~Polygon} formation shapes (Fig. \ref{fig:overview}) in the explorers.
+Based on the first level decision, they need to decide the specific opponent attacking or defending in the second level.
+Here, we assume that agents have three basic tactics: attacking or defending the \textit{nearest}, the \textit{lowest}, or \textit{highest} attacking ability adversary.
+In the last level, explorers choose to form how many groups and aliens select follow neighbors' behaviors or not.
+Table.~\ref{first_level_matrix}, \ref{second_level_matrix} and \ref{third_level_matrix} show the corresponding payoff matrix.

-The \textit{Utility Function} is critical to the design to determine whether or not the agent can calculate reasonable tactics.
-According to the discussion in Sec.~\ref{sec:formalization} about the \textit{Explorers and Monsters Game}, in this step, we first assume each robot has two primary utility attributes: \textit{Energy Level} and \textit{HP}, then analyze the three-level GUT from different needs perspective.
-See Appendix. \ref{needs_utility} for more analysis.
+The \textit{Utility Function} design is critical to determine whether or not an individual can calculate reasonable tactics.
+In order to simplify the whole process, we adopt the winning probability ($W$), basic needs (energy cost - $E(e)$), and safety needs (HP (health power) cost - $E(hp)$) representing the expected utility values (See Appendix. \ref{needs_utility} for more details).

-Through calculating the corresponding expected utility, agents can get the Nash Equilibrium \cite{nash1951non,jiang2009tutorial} according to each level's payoff matrix.
-After computing the entire \textit{GUT}, it needs to combine each level's tactics and execute the integrated strategy in the planning level.
-Alg. \ref{alg:DP} depicts the entire decision process happening at the Explorers after they share information on their local environment.